Why do timber-framed homes need specialist insurance?

 It’s essential you clearly state that your home is timber-framed, as some insurance providers won’t offer cover for non-standard houses.

-Timber-framed homes can vary hugely between self-built, very modern eco-home designs to listed buildings of wattle and daub.
+Timber-framed homes can vary hugely between self-built, eco-home designs to listed buildings of wattle and daub.
 It’s important to tell your provider as much as possible about your home when you apply, to make sure you get the right cover.
-For example, when getting a quote, we’ll ask whether your timber-framed building has plaster panels.
+For example, when getting a quote with us, we’ll ask whether your timber-framed building has plaster panels.

 You’ll also need to let the provider know if your timber-framed home was built without a foundation.
 This could increase your insurance premium, as timber-framed homes lacking a foundation could be more vulnerable to subsidence.

-All of this information will make it possible for the insurance provider to supply you with its fairest quote.
+All of this information will make it possible for the insurance provider to supply you with their fairest quote.

 How can I work out rebuild costs for my timber-frame home?

 If you bought the property in the past five years, your home survey may include the rebuild cost.
 But if you’ve been living there for longer, you may need to get an up-to-date assessment.

 If your home is built with non-standard construction materials, is a listed building or was built before 1720, you may need to consult a chartered surveyor for an up-to-date rebuild cost.
 It’s recommended that you do this at least every five years.

 How can I keep insurance costs down for my timber-framed home?

 Making sure your property is in good repair, and that problems are prevented or promptly dealt with, will help keep your home protected.
 It could also have a positive impact on insurance costs as insurance providers will ask you about the state of repair of your property.